-Total Membership

-Maximum One Party
+Total Membership Maximum One Party

+3 2

+4 3

+5 4

+6 4

+7 5

+8 5

+9 6

-2/3 of total membership
+More than 9 2/3 of total membership

-However, in accordance with the General Statutes, the maximum number of members of a fivemember Board of Selectmen who may be members of the same political party shall be three.
+^{}However, in accordance with the General Statutes, the maximum number of members of a five-member Board of Selectmen who may be members of the same political party shall be three.

 Section 4-7.
 Vacancies; elective boards, offices and commissions.

-In the event an elected Town office becomes vacant, due to a tendered written resignation or other cause, the Board of Selectmen, within 30 days, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
-Within seven days of said vacancy, notice shall be given by the Board of Selectmen, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy.
+In the event an elected Town office becomes vacant, due to a tendered written resignation or any other cause, the Board of Selectmen, within 30 days, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
+Within seven days of said vacancy, notice shall be given by the Board of Selectmen, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy. [(18)]

-In the event an elected board or commission member's position becomes vacant due to a tendered resignation or other cause, such board or commission, within 30 days, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
+In the event an elected board or commission member's position becomes vacant due to a tendered resignation or any other cause, such board or commission, within 30 days, shall, by majority vote, appoint an interim replacement for the unexpired portion of the term or until the next regular election as defined in Section 9-1 et seq. of the Connecticut General Statutes, as amended, whichever event shall first occur.
 If such board or commission fails to fill a vacancy within 30 days, the Board of Selectmen shall fill the vacancy by majority vote.
-Within seven days of said vacancy, notice shall be given by such board or commission, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy.
+Within seven days of said vacancy, notice shall be given by such board or commission, for publication, in a newspaper having general circulation in the Town for the purpose of filling said vacancy. [(18)]